donbonjenbi/Rock-Paper-Scissors-Webcam/README.md

 ## To deploy the code & run on your local host
-- Either use the default model, or replace the model files in `/RPS_webcam_js/RPS_webcam/static/models` with your preferred version.
+- Either use the default model contained in `/RPS_webcam_js/RPS_webcam/static/models`, or replace the model files with a new version.
 - start your virtualenv
 - navigate to the `/RPS_webcam_js` directory:
 ```